 1.13 The Head of Governance shall minute the proceedings of all meetings of the committee, including recording the names of those present and in attendance.

-1.15 Final signed copies of the minutes of the meetings of the Audit & Risk committee should be maintained for the college’s records, in hard and soft copy where possible
+1.15 Final signed copies of the minutes of the meetings should be maintained for the College’s records.

 2. Duties and Responsibilities

 2.1 The Committee is given authority by the Board and reports to the Board.
 The Committee shall act in an advisory capacity, making recommendations to the Board in respect of areas within its remit, specifically those set out below.

 2.2 Keep under review the functioning of the Board and the contribution of its members including undertaking a regular skills audit to inform decisions about Board and Committee membership.

 2.3 Advise and make recommendations to the Board about membership, role and appointments to the Board (other than the Principal/Chief Executive).